mohamedmdi/EduLLM-frontend/README.md

 - **Localized Content**: All UI elements and messages translated

 ### 🎨 Modern Design
+- **Theme System**: Light and dark themes with system preference detection
+- **Dynamic Theming**: Real-time theme switching with persistent settings
 - **Glassmorphism UI**: Modern glass-effect design with backdrop blur
-- **Dark Theme**: Elegant dark mode with emerald-teal gradient accents
 - **Responsive**: Mobile-first design that works on all devices
 - **Animations**: Smooth transitions and micro-interactions